slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On habits and systems

 <!--
-- long term thinking will guarantee you an easier life.

-- Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance.
 - Personality is malleable, in fact it’s so malleable we often don’t realize we’re forging a new one.

-Effort and reward have a linear relationship when the action is mindless and simple.
+- Effort and reward have a linear relationship when the action is mindless and simple.
 Effort and reward have a diminishing returns relationship when the action is complex and multivariate.
 But when the action becomes purely psychological—an experience that exists solely within our own consciousness—the relationship between effort and reward becomes inverted. desiring a positive experience is itself a negative experience; accepting a negative experience is a positive experience.
 - See your life as a series of “hotspots.”
 Every day you invest your time, energy, and attention into seven hotspots: mind, body, emotions, career, finances, relationships, and fun.
 See your hotspots as a portfolio to make sure you don’t overinvest in some areas and underinvest in others.
-- Annual review: GOOD + BAD: Health & Fitness, Business & Career, Finances, relationships, personal growth
+Annual review: GOOD + BAD: Health & Fitness, Business & Career, Finances, relationships, personal growth
-- Each morning he spends a few minutes in silent meditation, then he will focus his intentions on his life vision and the daily tasks he needs to achieve to move closer to that vision, and finally, he will review the elements of his “ethos” or the guiding principles upon which he operates his life.
-- habits are plans
-- Srinivas recommends that you also write 1000 words every morning before you do anything else.
-- Learn how to say no, or not to say yes
+- Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance. write 1000 words every morning before you do anything else.
+Learn how to say no, or not to say yes.

-1) Invest in long-term wellbeing
-a.
-Physical health:
-b.
 One new thing: learn at least one new thing everyday.
 Read, watch a documentary, look around, observe, engage in a conversation.
-c.
 Be creative: Creativity conquers jealousy, envy, self-pity.
 It conquers worry.
-d.
-Gratitude

-- Habits can mean we overshoot our goals.
-Habits are easy to complete.
-Habits are for life.
-Habits can compound.
-Habits can be as small as necessary.
-Nothing will change your future trajectory like habits

-> *'Pain plus reflection equals progress.' -- Ray Dalio* -->
+-->

 > *'We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.' -- Will Durant*

-Our minds are essentially accumulations of habits.
+We are essentially accumulations and compounding of habits.

-Consistency doesn’t come from effort, it comes from systems.
-Decisions compound.
-The pathway to freedom is discipline.

-Focus on Building Systems.
 Habits are systems.
-Focus on showing up not achieving goals.
-Don’t focus in productivity.

-> *'First forget inspiration.
-Habit is more dependable.
-Habit will sustain you whether you’re inspired or not.
-Habit is persistence in practice.' -- Octavia Butler*
+Consistency doesn’t come from effort, it comes from showing up.
+Discipline will define your future trajectory.
+Long term thinking will guarantee you an easier life.

 > *'The purpose of a habit is to remove that action from self-negotiation.
 You no longer expend energy deciding whether to do it.
-You just do it.
-Good habits can range from telling the truth, to flossing.' -- Kevin Kelly*
+You just do it.' -- Kevin Kelly*

 > *'Continuous effort, not strength or intelligence, is the key to unlocking our potential.' -- Winston Churchill*